dougEfresh/fireblocks-sdk-rs/docs/TransactionsApi.md

 > models::CreateTransactionResponse create_transaction(transaction_request, x_end_user_wallet_id, idempotency_key)
 Create a new transaction

 Creates a new transaction.
 This endpoint can be used for regular Transfers, Contract Calls, Raw & Typed message signing. - For Transfers, the required parameters are: `assetId`, `source`, `destination` and `amount`.  - For Contract Calls, the required parameters are: `operation.CONTRACT_CALL`, `assetId` (Base Asset), `source`, `destination`, `amount` (usually 0) and `extraParameters` object with `contractCallData` string.  - For RAW and Typed messages signing, the required parameters are: `operation.RAW/TYPED_MESSAGE`, `assetId` or `derivationPath`, `source` or `derivationPath`, `extraParameters` with [rawMessageData object](https://developers.fireblocks.com/reference/raw-signing-objects).  - Typed Message Signing is supported for the following asset IDs: 'ETH', 'BTC' and 'TRX'.
 [Typed Message Signing Guide](https://developers.fireblocks.com/docs/typed-message-signing-overview).  - For MEV Protection configuration the required parameters are:   `extraParameters` with the [`nodeControls` object](https://developers.fireblocks.com/reference/transaction-objects#nodecontrols)   Note: MEV Protection is a premium feature.
-Please contact your Customer Success Manager or the Fireblocks Support team for more information.
+Please contact your Customer Success Manager or the Fireblocks Support team for more information.  - To create ZEC transaction, please call [Get unspent UTXO Input endpoint](https://developers.fireblocks.com/reference/getunspentinputs) to get the amount and use it as an input under `networkfee` on this endpoint.
+Please use this formula `(0.0001 + 0.00005*N) where N is the number of inputs` to calculate the fee needed and use it as an input under networkFee field Learn more about Fireblocks Transactions management in the following [guide](https://developers.fireblocks.com/reference/create-transactions). </br>Endpoint Permission: Admin, Signer, Editor.

 ### Parameters